Photograph by kind permission of Hana Shahnavaz, taken at the opening of my solo show, LOVE Paintings, at Arusha Gallery in June 2022.

-Walters was the recipient of two major awards (2004 & 2007) from the Arts Council England South West for the development of her work.
+Kate was the recipient of two major awards (2004 & 2007) from the Arts Council England South West for the development of her work.
 She was also awarded travel bursaries to the Venice Biennale, and research trips to London and Berlin.
 In April 2016 she was awarded a Travel Bursary from a-n Artists Information Co. to enable her to research opportunities in the Outer Hebrides and Orkney.
-She has recently received funding from The Juliet Gomperts Trust for the development and production of work for her solo show at Newlyn Art Gallery, ‘The Secret Worth a Thousand’.
+In 2012 she received funding from The Juliet Gomperts Trust for the development and production of work for her solo show at Newlyn Art Gallery, ‘The Secret Worth a Thousand’.
 In May 2013 Kate was selected to attend the Venice Biennale Launch weekend with funding from a-n’s ‘Go and See’ initiative.
 Kate was awarded funding by VASW to attend the ‘engage’ summer school in Padua, September 2013.

 She has had works short-listed for the Jerwood Drawing Prize in 2003 and 2008; selected for the Royal Academy Summer Exhibition in 2006, the Discerning Eye exhibition at the Mall galleries in London in 2002/6/11/14/15, Artsway Open 09/05, curated by Peter Bonnell, Sway, Hampshire; Visual Exhibition for Art of Ideas II curated by Stephen Snoddy in Birmingham(2009),the Royal West of England Academy, the Exchange Drawing show, and her solo show at Newlyn Art Gallery.
 This show was well reviewed in The Guardian and the Spectator.
 Links are below.